Alicepinch/bakemyday/README.md

 - Pagination
 - Discount System
 - Form where users can personalise a cake and generate an order
+- Customer can select what size cake/how many cupcakes they would like to purchase and price will update accordingly

 ## Data Modelling